This Fabulously French Designer Wants You to Eat Chocolate for Lunch

-Julie de Libran is creative director of Sonia Rykiel and approaching her four-year anniversary with the brand in May, but right now she has a milestone celebration on her hands — that of the fashion house’s 50th year.
+Julie de Libran is artistic, image, and creative director of Sonia Rykiel and approaching her four-year anniversary with the brand in May, but right now she has a milestone celebration on her hands — that of the fashion house’s 50th year.

 To kick off the festivities, the French born-, California-raised, Italian-educated designer created a collection of clothing and bags called Manifesto, released last week, which features 22 pieces inspired by the late Madame Rykiel’s whimsical coffee-table book Dictionnaire Déglingué.
 In the book, Rykiel wrote humorous definitions for French words like Sauternes (a French wine) and baiser (to kiss).
 De Libran’s new line features words from the book (plus a few of her own) emblazoned on sweaters, dresses, sweatshirts, and bags with the definitions embroidered inside.
 “She was a woman of words and a woman of literature and a woman of poems, but at the same time, extremely funny and playful,” de Libran says of Rykiel, who founded the brand in 1968. “[The new collection] is, for me, about beauty, but it’s also about playfulness and not taking yourself too seriously.”